heitzmann/gdstk/docs/how-tos.rst

+.. _how-tos:

 #######
 How-Tos
 #######

 These are a few examples of use of the Gdstk library that go beyond basic geometry building.
 They should serve as reference for more complex tasks.

 .. _parametric-cell: